 It is the School's policy that students do not take medication without supervision.
-No student is allowed to be in possession of prescribed or over-the-counter medications without prior assessment by the School Nurse.
+No student is allowed to be in possession of prescribed or over-the-counter medications without prior assessment by a member of the School Medical Team..
 Exceptions are asthma inhalers and adrenaline auto injector devices (e.g. EpiPens) for severe allergies.
 Parents should supply the School with a spare, named inhaler / adrenaline auto injector device which will then be stored in a known, accessible place in case of an emergency, or for School trips.